Amychy/alx_capstone_project/README.md

 - At the end of the quiz, users can view their final score and have the option to restart or retake the quiz.
 - This encourages users to try again and improve their scores.

-### 10. Hint and Explanation (Optional)
+### 10. Hint and Explanation

-- Optionally, you can include hints or explanations for certain questions to assist users in their learning journey.
+- Hints were included for questions to assist users in their learning journey.

 ### 11. User Engagement